jmcrego/MiNMT/README.md

 ```
 A single BPE model is built for both, source and target, sides of parallel data.
 Previous to BPE learning, the input stream is tokenized as detailed in `$TOK`.
-Output consists of the BPE model `$BPE` and a new tokenization config file containing a reference to the BPE model `$BPE.tok_config`.
+The script outputs the BPE model `$BPE` and a new tokenization config file containing a reference to the BPE model `$BPE.tok_config`.
 To build separate models for source and target sides, run the same command using as input only source (or target) data.

 ### (2) Vocabularies

 The network will only consider a limited set of source (and target) tokens.
-Vocabularies are built using:
+Such vocabularies can be built running:

 ```
 cat $TRAIN.$SS | python3 buildVOC_cli.py -tok_config $BPE.tok_config > $VOC.$SS
 cat $TRAIN.$TT | python3 buildVOC_cli.py -tok_config $BPE.tok_config > $VOC.$TT
 ```

-Before computing vocabularies input streams are tokenized following `$BPE.tok_config`.
+Before computing vocabularies, the script tokenizes input streams following `$BPE.tok_config`.

 ### (3) Create network